 While social aims can be prescribed in the articles of association of normal limited companies, community interest company status confers a clear commitment to a communal cause.

-The statutory basis of the asset lock, which ensures that a CIC’s funds will be used for the benefit of the company’s social objectives rather than for individual shareholders, helps provide reassurance to investors and the wider public.
-More generally, the fact that community interest companies are subject to ongoing regulation by the CIC Regulator helps to create confidence in the integrity of a CIC.
+The statutory basis of the asset lock ensures that a CIC’s funds will be used for the benefit of the company’s social objectives rather than for individual shareholders.
+This can provide reassurance to investors and the wider public.
+Ongoing regulation by the CIC Regulator also adds to confidence in the integrity of a CIC.

 2 Access to certain forms of finance